pgmichael/wavenet-for-chrome/README.md

 ### Currently available
 * Support for all Google WaveNet voices and languages.
 * Ajustable pitch and speed.
-* Download selected text to and MP3 file.
+* Download selected text to an MP3 file.

 ### Suggested features
 * Shortcuts to start speaking.